 Removing Sweat Stains from a Baseball Cap or Visor

-If you have a baseball cap, Acme, a custom hat company, suggests creating a paste with baking soda and water.
+If you have a baseball cap, create a paste with baking soda and water.

 - Apply the paste to the stain and add a few drops of vinegar.